 Step 1: cut the beef properly.
 You want to slice the meat across the grain and into bite-size pieces to maximize their contact with the marinade.

 Step 2: marinate the beef properly.
 This is an important step before cooking.
 By using a mixture of egg and potato starch (or cornstarch), you create a coating that protects the meat from drying out during cooking.
+This technique in Chinese cooking is called velveting.
+It ensures that moisture is trapped inside the meat by the egg-starch coating, and stays there during the subsequent cooking.
 Adding a little baking soda helps tenderize the meat.
 For best results, you need to marinate the meat for last least 2 hours, so plan ahead.

 My recipe below will show you how to apply these steps to create an elegant stir-fried beef dish that will impress even your most discerning guests.